szstonelee/gointernal/scheduler.md

 1. How the schedule algorithm does, which leads some times, the main Goroutine return to OS very early, some times, the main Goroutine get chance to run very late.
 2. x are always to be printed as 0.
 It seems when preemption takes effects, the context of main Goroutine is isolated.
 The main Goroutine must run after another Goroutine which increment x for ever, but the x for the two Goroutines are different objects, even they are in the same thread.

-The above is two new problems to solve in future.
+The two new problems need to solve in future.